tonsky/tonsky.me/site/blog/unicode/index.md

 That poo emoji?
 In Unicode it’s U+1F4A9, but encoded with UTF-8, it turns into `9F F0 A9 92`.
 Four bytes!

 There are other encodings, too.
 In UTF-16, U+1F4A9 will turn into `D8 3D DC A9`.
 In UTF-32 it’ll be `00 01 F4 A9`.
-UTF-32 was designed to be most straightforward, but it’s the most wasteful for small codepoints, too.
 I doubt you’ll see these in the wild, but technically they do exist.

-Important thing to understand is, they all encode the same number.
+Important thing is, they all encode the same number.
 And that number is defined by Unicode.

+# How big is Unicode?

+21 bit
+fits into an integer
+codepoint

+- How is UTF-8 laid out in memory
+- no reason not to use utf-8
+- Unicode is 21 bits
+- Unicode is 10% filled
+- utf-16 is still in use
+- UTF-32 will not help you
+- UTF-32 is useless
+- only measures are byte length and extended grapheme clusters length
+- Unicode is locale-dependent
+- Unicode is updated once/twice a year
+- Many ways to do it
+- There is a library for it

 # A quick note on UTF-16